eugeneware/level-cluster/README.md

 // will retrieve the right data from the right server db.get(...);

+// will delete the right data from the right server db.del(...);

 db.createReadStream();
 // will stream the data from the different servers and create a unified stream
 // AND make sure it's sorted

+generatorStream().pipe(db.createWriteStream());
+// will distribute writes and deletes across the cluster based on the hashes of
+// keys
 ```